 UPDATE: Now you can study JLPT N4 Grammar using Memrise with J-Talk Online!
 Each section covers a particular grammar point to help you understand and drill grammar needed for the test.

 – Reading – Reading will come last and be a good way to practice everything you’ve learnt.
-The best way to practice this is actually through past papers, which I’ve put some links to below.
+The best way to practice this is actually through practice questions, which I’ve put some links to below.
 If you’re worried about this JLPT Bootcamp has a good walk through of the layout of this part of the test.
 And I wrote a post on Reading Practice for Beginners.

 How long will it take me to learn everything?